MileHacker Logo

 Travel Flexibility

-For exploring Antigua, a rental car offers the most flexibility.
+For exploring Antigua, a hire car gives you the most flexibility.
 However, taxis are readily available for shorter trips, and public minivans are a budget-friendly option for those with flexible schedules.